-The Junior King’s School prepares outstanding musicians for Music Scholarships to King’s Canterbury and other top public schools.
-But that’s not the whole story.
+The Junior King’s School prepares outstanding musicians for Music scholarships to The King’s School and other top public schools.
+But that’s not the whole story!
 Junior King’s has a real commitment to making music beneficially touch the life of every single pupil.

-Every pupil in Years 3 – 6 is a member of his or her Year Choir.
+Every pupil in Years 3-6 is a member of his or her Year Choir.
 These choirs rehearse weekly and perform publicly every term.
-Our premium Chapel Choir has 30 members from Years 7 & 8 and gives regular performances in and out of school including at the annual Carol Service in the magnificent setting of Canterbury Cathedral.
+Our premium Chapel Choir has 30 members from Years 7 and 8 and gives regular performances in and out of school, including at the annual Carol Service in the magnificent setting of Canterbury Cathedral.

 Physical Education plays an important part in the lives of all pupils, and at its roots we strive to fulfil the following aims:

 In order to achieve these aims, all children receive a one hour mixed PE lesson each week, during which a variety of topics such as gymnastics, badminton, swimming and athletics are covered.
-In the afternoons the boys and the girls separate for their games sessions, where the major games are coached and teams prepare for their weekly matches.
-We have a full and active fixture list, with the majority of inter school matches taking place on a Wednesday and Saturday afternoon.
+In the afternoons, the boys and the girls separate for their Games sessions, where the major games are coached and teams prepare for their weekly matches.
+We have a full and active fixture list, with the majority of inter-school matches taking place on Wednesday and Saturday afternoons.

 What is PSHE?

 PSHE is Personal Social Health and Economic Education.
 It is taught by form tutors in forms on Tuesday mornings.
-Our PSHE program aims to promote the spiritual, physical and social development of pupils and to prepare them for some of the opportunities, responsibilities and experiences of later life.
-This preparation for life involves self-knowledge; an understanding of the needs and motives of human beings; knowledge about their own health and bodies, and the importance of choice.
+Our PSHE programme aims to promote the spiritual, physical and social development of pupils and to prepare them for some of the opportunities, responsibilities and experiences of later life.
+This preparation for life involves self-knowledge; an understanding of the needs and motives of human beings; knowledge about their own health and bodies; and the importance of choice.
 PSHE education is a planned programme of learning though which pupils acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
-Pupils also learn about economic wellbeing through discussions and lessons about business, careers, enterprise and global issues such as climate change and sustainability.
-As part of a whole school approach, it develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
-The values promoted in our PSHE curriculum are inherently incorporated into the fabric of our school through assemblies, community events and the support of charities and in our day-to-day living.
+Pupils also learn about economic well-being through discussions and lessons about business, careers, enterprise and global issues such as climate change and sustainability.
+As part of a whole-school approach, it develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+The values promoted in our PSHE curriculum are inherently incorporated into the fabric of our school through assemblies, community events, our support of charities and in our day-to-day living.

-The PSHE curriculum is taught in a variety of ways that will involve discussion, reflection, role-play, collaboration and team-work, multi-media and outside speakers.
+The PSHE curriculum is taught in a variety of ways that involve discussion, reflection, role play, collaboration and team-work, multi-media and outside speakers.

 Further to that, we maintain strong links with the Science department at The King’s School and our pupils have the opportunity to take part in various Science events during their time here.